More

 The updates view displays the number of devices on which updates have been installed, missed, hidden, or failed.
 You can complete device-level actions like viewing a consolidated status of the updates or downloading a CSV of all updates.
 It also allows you to perform bulk actions like updating all devices, pushing selective updates, syncing, and hiding or unhiding the update status.

 Windows patch management brings a sense of surety and relief to the IT stakeholders and business leaders, knowing that their Windows devices are well-secured.
-Scalefusion empowers you to take a systematic, automated, policy-driven deployment of regular updates and patches with minimal IT intervention.
+Scalefusion along with offering robust unified endpoint management empowers you to take a systematic, automated, policy-driven deployment of regular updates and control over patches with minimal IT intervention.

 Schedule a live demo with our product experts to explore more about Scalefusion’s Windows Patch Management capabilities.